-Art Provocateur Gallery and STRUCK Contemporary have collaborated to bring THIS IS LUST to Toronto – a special event dedicated to celebrating sexuality and beauty of the female form through fashion editorial and nude art photography.
+Art Provocateur Gallery brings THIS IS LUST to Toronto – a special event dedicated to celebrating sexuality and beauty of the female form through nude art photography and erotic art.

-Hosted at Struck Contemporary gallery in the heart of Toronto, THIS IS LUST, brings a selection of limited edition fine art photographs from over 20 artists from around the globe.
-All pieces to be displayed at this premier event have been collected, tastefully, curated, and disseminate by visionary Marta Skky of Toronto and are designed to evoke curiosity, lust and desire.
+THIS IS LUST, brings a selection of limited edition fine art photographs from over 20 artists from around the globe.
+All pieces to be displayed at this premier event have been collected, tastefully, curated, and disseminated to evoke curiosity, lust and desire.

 “We must make lust into a work of art”

-Art Provocateur Gallery is a global e-commerce platform that features tastefully curated, provocative, limited edition fine art prints and original artworks.
-Founded by two Toronto female entrepreneurs, APG supports some of the best editorial and nude art photographers in the world — from high fashion to BDSM and romantic erotica.
+Art Provocateur Gallery is a global e-commerce platform that features tastefully curated, provocative, limited edition fine art prints and original artworks for sale.
+APG supports some of the best editorial and nude art photographers in the world — from high fashion to BDSM and romantic erotica.
 Art Provocateur is a celebration of empowered sexuality through fine art photography.

 So, you know about sex?